E4S-Project/e4s-cl/doc-source/source/examples.rst

 Library detection override
 --------------------------

 Some MPI libraries behave differently according to the user's input, making them very hard for **e4s-cl** to accurately profile on its own.
-You will have to provide a sample MPI environment for **e4s-cl** to analyse.
+You will have to provide a sample MPI environment for **e4s-cl** to analyze.
 Let's detail one such example.

 The following message will appear when a redundant execution is detected: